 Tree sap isn’t the only syrup in nature that people believe has medicinal properties.
 Sometimes, those healing syrups can come from animals… or snails.
 It’s not clear how this was discovered to be a home remedy, but Germans have been using snail syrup to treat sore throats and coughs.
 It may not taste like escargot, but this slimy substance is said to thin mucus while simultaneously acting as a cough suppressant.

 Mitragyna Speciosa trees grow deep in the tropical rainforests of Southeast Asia.
 You can find these trees in countries like Thailand, Malaysia, and Indonesia.
 Locals may refer to its dried leaves as “Biak-Biak”, while the commercial product is known simply as kratom.
 Sometimes the leaves are crushed and brewed into tea, but the most popular form is as a fine powder.
 Some manufacturers will refine the powder further into kratom isolate tablets.
 Whatever the form, kratom is said to have different effects, depending on the amount consumed.
+You can find kratom online at places like this kratom vendor, which offer lots of kratom strains in fine powder form.
 If you take a little, it acts as a mild stimulant, similar to coffee.
 If you take more, it is said to act as an anti-anxiety treatment, a painkiller, and a sedative.